-This course may be partly or entirely online for some of you,
+This course will be online for most of you, though it will be

 Peter Dordal, Loyola University CS Dept